eclipse-ide/.github/CONTRIBUTING.md

 ### Step 2: Install a Project to Contribute to

 Once you have the Eclipse Installer, you can set up both an IDE and a project to contribute to.
 Eclipse provides a special "setup" file for each project, which automates the installation and configuration process.
-You can find the full list of available projects in the `projets.md` file.
+[Click here](projects.md) for a complete list of Eclipse IDE  projects.

 However, to make things easier and get you started quickly, we recommend installing the setup for the **eclipse.platform.ui** project.
 This will allow you to get familiar with the contribution process.